Ending a Discipline with The Positive Conclusion

 An Adult Skill

 As children grow older, you may want to put aside the structure and look more to the principles behind it.
 Many parents have reported, though, that their older teens benefit from a Positive Conclusion and it becomes a great tool to add to their interaction.
-Reconciliation is important, the the Positive Conclusion lays the groundwork for helpful discussions to follow.
+Reconciliation is important, and the Positive Conclusion lays the groundwork for helpful discussions to follow.
+Developing and using the Positive Conclusion throughout childhood lays the foundation for healthy responses to mistakes even in adulthood.
+We all benefit from knowing how to respond

 The first question is, “What did you do wrong?”

 When the child comes back from the Break, ask this question in a gentle way, not accusing.
 This allows the child to admit personal sin.
 It’s important for the child to take responsibility for his or her part of the problem and sometimes even demonstrate sorrow for it.
-If others were involved, as they often are, a child should not excuse an offense by blaming someone else. (see kids who play the blame game lose) The sins of others don’t justify wrong actions.
+If others were involved, as they often are, a child should not excuse an offense by blaming someone else.
+The sins of others don’t justify wrong actions.

 It’s not uncommon for two children to come to you arguing and fighting, blaming the other child for the problem.
 “He hit me” “He grabbed my book.”
 Almost always, both children are wrong and could have responded differently.
 It takes two selfish children to have a fight.
 The Positive Conclusion directly address the blaming tendency a child might have by focusing on one’s own part of the problem.

-A common mistake parents often make is to engage in dialogue about the whole situation: who else was wrong, and whether it was fair or not, or why such things happen.
-Those discussions may be helpful at times, but you’ll usually get much further if you start by asking ‘What did you do wrong” and allow the child to take responsibility for his or her own part of the problem.
+A common mistake parents often make is to engage in dialogue about the whole situation: who started it, and what is fair, or why such things happen.
+Those discussions may be helpful at times, but you’ll usually get much further if you start by asking each child individually “What did you do wrong” and allow the child to take responsibility for his or her own part of the problem.

 Sometimes children say they don’t know what they did wrong.
 If they truly don’t know, it’s okay to prompt them.
 If, on the other hand, they are trying to avoid responsibility, it’s often helpful to send them back to the Break for a bit until they are ready to own their part of the problem.